Westworld season 3

-The third season of the American science fiction dystopian television series Westworld (subtitled The New World) premiered on HBO on March 15, 2020, and concluded on May 3, 2020, consisting of eight episodes.
+The third season of the American science fiction dystopian television series Westworld, subtitled The New World, premiered on HBO on March 15, 2020, and concluded on May 3, 2020, consisting of eight episodes.

 The television series was created by Jonathan Nolan and Lisa Joy, and it is based on the 1973 film of the same name, written and directed by Michael Crichton.
 The third season stars an ensemble cast led by Evan Rachel Wood, Thandiwe Newton, Jeffrey Wright, Tessa Thompson, newcomer Aaron Paul, and Ed Harris.
 Vincent Cassel is introduced as the main antagonist.

 The third season initially received positive reviews from critics, though reception became mixed during the second half.
 Reviews praised the performances, visuals and change in tone from the first two seasons, but criticized the story, dialogue and pacing, as well as the perceived lack of thematic depth.

 Plot summary

 The third season takes place three months after the events of the second season, with Dolores having escaped Westworld along with a few processing cores ("pearls"), including Bernard's.
 Taking residence in neo-Los Angeles in 2053, Dolores develops a relationship with Caleb and comes to learn how artificial beings and lower-class humans are treated in the real world.
 Meanwhile, Maeve finds herself in another part of the Delos park, one based on Fascist Italy during World War II.
 William, who also left Westworld at the end of the second season, is now haunted by visions of his daughter Emily and Dolores.
+Dolores, working with a variety of host bodies she manufactures and fits with copies of her own pearl, plots to forever destroy the peace and prosperity of all humanity in order to avenge the treatment of the few thousand Delos repairable hosts over the past 35 years.